plumsily/plumsily/README.md

 <h1 align="center">Hi 👋, I'm Justin!</h1>
-<h4 align="left">I’m a full-stack software developer with experience in React and Node frameworks.
-I'm focused on creating products centered on satisfying user experiences.
-With a background in product design, mechanical engineering, aircraft design, and art - I apply a diverse set of approaches to develop meaningful ideas.
-I love learning about new technologies and want to continue working with diverse, passionate teams to create a better future!</h4>
+<h4 align="left">I’m a full-stack software developer with experience in HTML, CSS, JavaScript, React and Node frameworks.
+I'm focused on creating web applications centered on satisfying user experiences and needs.
+With an extensive background in product design for over 4 years - I apply meaningful solutions to complex technical problems.
+I love to learn about new technologies and skills to add to my toolkit!</h4>
 <br>

 <!-- <p align="center"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=plumsily" alt="plumsily" /></a> </p> -->